rohanpatel711/CMPT350-StockRight/README.md

 # Features of the Web-App:
 - Profile creation
 - Browsing Trending News
-- Detials of a Stock
+- Details of a Stock
 - Querying the current price of some share
 - Tabular representation of current shares
 - Viewing the most trending shares on that particular day